FAQ

 For imported schedules where Shiftd marks engine mutability as off (engineMutable === false), direct admin assignment edits are blocked because they bypass request history, reduce auditability, and make it harder to tell who initiated a post-publish change.

-Post-publish changes should flow through trade requests, giveaway requests, approved staffing workflows, or import correction workflows so the operational trail stays intact.
+Post-publish changes should flow through custom shift creation, trade requests, giveaway requests, approved staffing workflows, or import correction workflows so the operational trail stays intact.

 Does approving a trade or giveaway update every device?